-A heated battle for the future is underway, and forces are aligned around the ongoing court battle between Apple and Samsung.
-Apple is ticked, claiming Google’s Android OS is basically a copy of Apple’s iOS.
+A heated battle for the future is underway, and forces are aligning around an ongoing court battle between Apple and Samsung.
+Apple is ticked, claiming Google’s Android OS is a copy of Apple’s iOS.
 Steve Jobs has even famously vowed to use all of Apple’s cash (about $80B or so) to “destroy Android.”
-Some untapped rage over Microsoft’s copycat Windows OS and Apple’s failure to stop it is probably still at work.
-Eight Samsung phones were held up as examples, and now a $1B judgment has been handed down against Samsung.
+(Untapped rage over Microsoft’s copycat Windows OS and Apple’s failure to stop it, perhaps?)
+Eight Samsung phones were examined, and now a $1B judgment has been handed down against Samsung.

 Repercussions from this case are just beginning.
-Google, now in danger of losing worried phone makers as customers for its system, is suing Apple.
-Meanwhile, Microsoft is jumping for joy trying to decide how to woo those same makers to its system.
+Google, now in danger of losing worried phone makers from its platform, is suing Apple.
+Meanwhile, Microsoft is jumping for joy, trying to decide how to woo those same makers to its platform.